jjessiima/genematch/README.md

 ##Contact
-To report bugs or to contact us ma.j.jessie@gmail.com
+To report bugs or for questions contact- ma.j.jessie@gmail.com

 ---